The Social History Society greatly values its postgraduate members.

 We have a proud record of supporting postgraduate researchers through reduced membership rates and substantial postgraduate representation at our annual conference.

-Postgraduate study can be a difficult experience; getting involved with a lively community like the Social History Society can offer a great personal and professional boost.
+However rewarding, postgraduate study can be a difficult experience.
+Getting involved with a lively community like the Social History Society can offer a great personal and professional boost.
 Membership provides a platform to share your research and to network with your fellow historians.

-The opinions of postgraduates and ECRs are taken into account on all major issues.
+We take the opinions of postgraduates and ECRs into account on all major issues.
 To ensure this, there are two postgraduate representatives elected to the Society’s executive committee.
 As well as participating in the regular business of the Society, they also bring to the attention of the committee matters that of particular pertinence to postgraduate and early career researchers.